Sky Sports News: Simulcasts

 A number of programmes are simulcast on other Sky Sports channels, including Soccer Saturday and many of the midweek Soccer Specials.
 Also, Sky Sports News airs on Sky Sports Main Event when that channel is not showing live sport.

 Soccer Saturday has been simulcast on other Sky Sports channels for many years.
 Until the 2007/08 season most or all of the programme was broadcast on Sky Sports 1.
-This was cut back in August 2007 to just the live scores section of the programme i.e. between 15:00 and 17:15.
+This was cut back in August 2007 to just the live scores section of the programme i.e., between 15:00 and 17:15.
 Simulcasting of Soccer Saturday on Sky Sports 1 stopped altogether in August 2010 but returned to Sky Sports 1 for the 2013–14 season as part of Sky Sports 1 devoting all of Saturdays to football.
 The simulcast ran between 15:00 and 16:55.
 For the 2014–15 season the simulcasts switched to the newly launched Sky Sports 5.
-Since the rebranding of the Sky Sports channels in 2017, Soccer Saturday has been shown on Sky Sports Premier League and Sky Sports Football, and more recently, the 3pm to 5pm portion of the programme has also been broadcast on Sky One.
+Since the rebranding of the Sky Sports channels in 2017, Soccer Saturday has been shown on Sky Sports Premier League and Sky Sports Football, and more recently, the 3pm to 5pm portion of the programme has also been broadcast on Sky One and this portion of the programme is also aired on Sky Showcase.